godbolts/k-j_golang/README.md

 ### Fourth Task **the Cars-Viewer**

 It is a website that showcases information about different car models, their specifications and their manufacturers.
 The server draws from an API that is stored in the project as well.
 The API is small and the website is more of a proof of concept because of the small amount of data involved.

+### Fifth Task **the Stations-Pathfinder**

+It is a pathfinding program which uses two algorithms to determine the most efficient paths on a map and then to dispatch the trains on the determined paths without crashing them.
+There are four inputs, the railway map file, the first station, the last station and the number of trains.